AudioKit/AudioKit/README.md

 BUGS:

 * Cannot switch between two different orchestras.
-Can always switch between running CSD with a file though, so it could be something where if "new.csd" is already created, we're not overwriting it.
+Can always switch between running CSD with a file though, so it could be something where if "new.csd" is already created, we're not overwriting it, or something worse.

 Notes: